ppy/osu/osu.Game.Rulesets.Mania/Difficulty/Skills/README.md

 #### Solution

-In order to solve this problem, when for notes within a chord, we always take the maximum CS.
+In order to solve this problem, we take the maximum CS within a chord.

 | Time | GS | CS0         | CS1 | S    | K0 | K1 |
 |------|----|-------------|-----|------|----|----|